mariomaffioli/RepData_PeerAssessment1/PA1_template.md

 activity_no_na <- activity_raw

-# convert interval id to factors
+# convert interval ids to factors
 activity_no_na$interval  <- as.factor(activity_no_na$interval)

 # create named vector to use as look-up table